weiran/EFLinqExpressionProjection/README.md

 # EFLinqExpressionProjecton

-This assembly enables reuse of LINQ expression logic in projections.
+This project enables the reuse of LINQ expression logic in projections.
+This is a fork of [LINQ Expression Projection](https://github.com/AsherBarak/LINQ-Expression-Projection) but with support for async queries from Entity Framework 6 and later.

 ## Usage